Category Archives: Brendan Gleeson

 Suffragette (2015)

-I’m not entirely sure how Sarah Gavron’s (Village At The End Of The World, Brick LaneSuffragette could have been a film that I truly enjoyed.
+I’m not sure how Sarah Gavron’s (Village At The End Of The World, Brick LaneSuffragette could have been a film that I truly enjoyed.
 I’m not the biggest fan of British historical dramas, and this was not a movie I went to see for enjoyment.
-It was a film I went to see just because I always try to see every movie that potentially could receive a nomination for a Best Six Academy Award.
-I think it’s unlikely that this film will get any recognition, but there was some buzz surrounding it before its release.
+It was a film I went to see because I always try to see every movie that could receive a nomination for a Best Six Academy Award.
+It’s unlikely that this film will receive any recognition, but it generated some buzz before its release.
 In any regard, I knew this would be a movie I would end up seeing.
 Is it a bad movie?
 Not at all.
 It’s actually a very educational movie that has some above-average acting performances.
-But, unfortunately, it was very predictable (which I expected) and not nearly as riveting as it probably could have been (also something that I expected).
+However, unfortunately, it was very predictable (which I had expected) and not nearly as riveting as it could have been (also something I had expected).
 Also, if you are hoping to experience the annual Meryl Streep (Doubt, The Devil Wears Prada) Oscar nomination, this isn’t it.
-She has all of one scene and is on the screen for less than two minutes.
+She has only one scene and appears on screen for less than two minutes.

 Continue reading Suffragette (2015)